Do you need all that data to make informed decisions?

 - Do you want to search only felony convictions or do you want to search misdemeanor cases as well?

 - Do you want to search federal, state (county), or city courts?

-- Do you want to search current or previous jurisdictions were the subject conducted business or resided?
+- Do you want to search current or previous jurisdictions where the subject conducted business or resided?

-- What names do you want to search?
-Please see our previous blog in which we explored the importance of searching the correct names.
+- What names do you want to search for?
+Please see our previous blog in which we explored the importance of searching for the correct names.